JivkoSp/Drahten/Docs/project-structure-user-service.md

 # User Service Project Structure

-## Introduction
-The User Service is designed using Clean Architecture and Domain-Driven Design principles to ensure scalability, maintainability, and testability.
-This service is responsible for managing user-related data and operations, including authentication, authorization, and interaction with a PostgreSQL database.

-### The project is divided into four main layers:
+## The project is divided into four main layers:

 * **Domain** - Contains the core business logic and rules, including entities, events, exceptions, factories, repositories, and value objects;
 * **Application** - Manages service interfaces and application logic, bridging the domain and infrastructure layers.